 Read now: What Happens If You Stop Paying Taxes to the CRA?These benefits are determined based on the employee’s entire working life contributions with indexed inflation adjustment.
 They are also portable, as they can be taken with you wherever you go within Canada and are one of the three main sources of retirement income from earnings along with the Old Age Security (OAS) Program and personal savings.

-Check updated rates in Maximum CPP Contribution Rates 2026| Benefit Type | Average Monthly (New Beneficiaries, January 2026) | Maximum Monthly (2026) |
+| Benefit Type | Average Monthly Amount (New Beneficiaries) | Maximum Monthly Amount (2026) |

 |---|---|---|

-| Retirement Pension (age 65) | $925.35 | $1,507.65 |
+| Retirement Pension (Age 65) | $925.35 | $1,507.65 |

 | Post-Retirement Benefit | $11.93 | $54.69 |